iterative/dvc.org/static/docs/use-cases/share-data-and-model-files.md

 and push/pull to/from it.

 ### Create a bucket at Amazon S3
-If you don't already have it, get Amazon S3 account and them follow instructions at
+If you don't already have it, get Amazon S3 account and then follow instructions at
 [Create a Bucket](https://docs.aws.amazon.com/AmazonS3/latest/gsg/CreatingABucket.html)
 to create your bucket.